abhishekarya1/Hash-Define-myNotes/content/java/more-oop.md

 // compiler error
 ```

-- conflicting explicit modifiers over implicit modifiers are not allowed: we can't make a variable `private` or a method `protected`, etc...
+- conflicting explicit modifiers over implicit modifiers are not allowed: we can't make a variable `private` or a method `protected`, etc.

+- an interface's sole purpose is to get implemented so it can't be `final` (`abstract` methods and classes/interfaces can't be `final`)

 - the 4 methods to override methods still apply to interfaces too